In 1964 The New York World’s Fair featured a pub at the British pavilion called the British Lion, pictured.

 New and old schools exist side-by-side, at their best they match up in the middle.

 Note re images: the first and second images above were sourced from the websites linked in the text.
-The Watneys Stingo Ale image is from the invaluable Tavern Trove site, here.
-All property in the images belongs solely to their lawful owner, as applicable.
+All property therein belongs solely to their lawful owner, as applicable.
 Images used for educational and historical purposes.
 All feedback welcomed.